 The German Pinscher, a medium-sized breed that originated in Germany, is an elegant and energetic working dog with a noble appearance to match his strong personality.
 The breed may be rowdy and jumpy—puppy playfulness lasts well into adulthood—but with enough exercise, German Pinschers are fantastic companions.
 Training the strong-willed Pinscher isn't for the faint of heart.
 Without firm and consistent training, the German Pinscher is likely to assert dominance and attempt to manipulate his owner.
-Because of the breed's tendency toward mouthiness—pinscher comes from a word meaning 'nip,' as was his job as a ratter—the breed is best suited for homes without children or small pets.
+Because of the breed's tendency towards mouthiness—pinscher comes from a word meaning 'nip,' as was his job as a ratter—the breed is best suited for homes without children or small pets.
 Owners who can provide a job for this energetic, alert, and eager breed will find an entertaining companion and steadfast protector in the German Pinscher.

 The German Pinscher is also known as the Deutscher Pinscher, or simply as Pinscher.